 Joseph Brewer, Ph.D.

-Joseph started his first company, Rare Earth Solar, based on his patent for a highly efficient solar panel utilizing rare earth elements.
+Dr. Brewer started his first company, Rare Earth Solar, based on his patent for a high efficiency photovoltaic materials utilizing rare earth elements.
 The lack of a domestic supply of rare earth elements necessitated the development of the technology behind Rare Earth Salts.
-Joseph oversees all research and development within the Company and is responsible for the effective scaling and execution of the technology.
+Dr. Brewer oversees all research and development within Rare Earth Salts and is responsible for the effective scaling and execution of the technology.

 He is an active member of the community in Beatrice, Nebraska with senior roles at a multitude of community service organizations.